 A substantial number of volunteers have made significant contributions of their time for the daily operation of the Organization.
 The value of these services is not recorded in the financial statements because they do not meet the accounting requirements to be recorded.

 Refundable Advances

 Refundable advances represent grant payments received prior to incurring the qualifying expenditures.
-There are no refundable advances as of December 31, 2024.

 Leases